 The Guidelines are based mainly on the American Medical Association Guides to the evaluation of permanent impairment, 5th edition (AMA5).
-They make specific provision where features of the AMA5 are deemed not applicable to the South Australian Return to Work Scheme.
+AMA5 is the most authoritative and widely used source for the purpose of evaluating permanent impairment.
+However, extensive work by eminent medical specialists, representing medical colleges, has gone into reviewing AMA5 to ensure alignment with Australian clinical practice.